-Mr. Poss has represented a broad range of clients ranging from Fortune 50 corporations and the major global investment banks to middle-market private equity firms and their growing portfolio companies.
+Mr. Poss has represented a broad range of clients ranging from Fortune 50 corporations and the major global investment banks to middle-market growth private equity firms and their portfolio companies.
 He represents both domestic and internationally based corporations, corporate officers and directors, and special board committees in crisis situations.
 He regularly counsels clients on corporate governance and compliance issues.

-Mr. Poss has represented corporations and their directors and financial advisors across the country in successfully defending litigation involving more than $175 billion in public and private merger and acquisition transactions.
-He also represents REITs, hedge funds, venture capital and private equity firms, as well as their portfolio companies, in connection with deal protection, IPO issues, corporate governance issues, shareholder disputes and transactional litigation.
+Mr. Poss has represented corporations and their directors and financial advisors across the country in successfully defending litigation involving more than $200 billion in public and private merger and acquisition transactions.
+He also represents clients in connection with deal protection, IPO issues, corporate governance issues, shareholder disputes and transactional litigation.
 Clients appreciate his strategic insight and his focus on achieving business objectives.

 Mr. Poss has recently represented:

 - Nomura Securities, Goldman Sachs, Credit Suisse, Morgan Stanley, and other clients in defending multiple cases in state and federal courts involving billions of dollars in mortgage-backed securities and other offerings.
 In the Nomura Plumbers’ Union case, he won favorable rulings in federal district court and the First Circuit which is the only favorable appellate authority holding that plaintiffs lack standing to sue on offerings in which they did not purchase securities.
 In another major multi-defendant RMBS securities case, Mr. Poss handled all of the courtroom arguments for the entire defense group, which included virtually every major bank and investment bank.

 - A Special Committee of the Board of Directors of CreXus Investment Corp., a REIT, in defending multiple shareholder class actions and derivative suits brought in New York and Maryland challenging the $1 billion acquisition of CreXus by Annaly Capital Management, Inc. Successfully won dismissal of all pending lawsuits in both courts; the Maryland ruling is now cited as the leading national case on M&A law for REITs.